Who We Are

 The Athabasca Watershed Council (AWC) is a registered charity and not-for-profit organization formed in August, 2009.
 We work with academia, industry, environmental and stewardship groups, various levels of government, communities, citizens, and Indigenous peoples to provide timely and credible information about the Athabasca River watershed.

-The Athabasca Watershed Council demonstrates leadership and facilitates informed decision-making in the Athabasca River watershed by bringing stakeholders and Indigenous peoples together to promote, foster respect, and plan for an ecologically healthy watershed that supports social responsibility and economic sustainability.
+To demonstrate leadership and facilitate informed decision-making in the Athabasca watershed by bringing stakeholders and Indigenous peoples together to achieve our shared vision.

 The Athabasca Watershed Council logo was created and donated to the Council by Nona Foster, in February 2010.
 Nona described her work as follows:

 “The Athabasca River, as a major River system, starts in the mountains, at Jasper (my native ancestors lived there).
 The River is influenced by different terrain, forests, prairie, low lands, running north to Athabasca lake in northern Alberta.
 It was used as a trade route and by the Native people.
 I hoped to express this with the drop of water, mountains, forest, river and feathers.
 Athabasca is an anglicized Cree word meaning ‘grass or reeds here and there’.”